Sign up for our free newsletter

 When: Monday through Saturday 9:30 a.m. to 4:30 p.m.

-What: Free walk-up testing site for COVID and antibodies in conjunction with HR Support.
+What: Free walk-up testing site for COVID.
 Make an appointment online by filling up the sign-up intake form.

 Where: 9925 International Blvd.

 What: Free walk-up testing.
 No appointment needed for existing Roots patients and those without a primary healthcare provider.
-All others should make an appointment through the online site.
+All others should register through the online site.
 If you are unable to make an appointment online, call (510) 777-1177 or walk-up to the site to register in person.

 Where: 8501 International Blvd.